itsraghz/springboot-quote-mgnt-system/target/classes/quotes.md

 * Just observer and play smart.
 You don't need to react to everything. #React #Life #Advice #Success
 * If they don't see the value of having you, don't try to convince them. #Life #People #Advice #Challenges
 * Give it up or give it a go - this is a choice that will change your life.
 Make the right one. #Life #Advice #Success #Motivation
-* Keep it private, until you know it is permanent! #Life #Motivation #Advice
 * Do not let what others did to you, affect what you do to others! #Life #Challenges #Motivation #Positivity
 * What other people think of you is not your weight to carry.
 Free yourself! #Self #Peace #Motivation
 * Challenges are what make life interesting and overcoming them is what makes life meaningful. #Challengers #Life #Motivation